mdelclaro/golang-capital-gain/README.md

 This project is a Golang-based application that calculates capital gains based on a series of stock operations (e.g., `BUY` and `SELL`).
 The application processes input data and outputs the calculated taxes for each operation.

-## Features

-- Handles `BUY` and `SELL` operations.
-- Calculates capital gains and taxes based on the provided operations.
-- Supports carry-forward losses for tax calculations.
-- Designed for extensibility and scalability.

 ## Requirements

 - Go 1.23 or later